fmgarage/ft-fms-hetzner/README.md

 ## 1. Register an Account

 Go to Hetzner and register a free account.
-If you [follow our referral link](https://hetzner.cloud/?ref=KzxqMaXk51C8), you get a € 20,– credit for your projects.
+You get a € 20,– credit for plying around if you [follow our referral link](https://hetzner.cloud/?ref=KzxqMaXk51C8).
 In case you stay  with Hetzner, we receive a € 10,– bonus that we will donate to the [Stiftung Bildung](https://www.stiftungbildung.com).

 ## 2. Add a Server

-In the Console https://console.hetzner.cloud/projects create a project and in there add a new server.
+In the [Console](https://console.hetzner.cloud/projects) create a project and add a new server.
 You will need Centos 7 and we strongly recommend adding the SSH key for you local machine.
 Start the server and ssh into it.

 ## 3. Installation

 We recommend downloading the installer from your Claris account, unzipping it and upload it to your web server.
-On the one hand downloads from Claris are sometimes very slow and on the other hand you can run the installer without having to download and unpack it first.
-As a good practice we also rename the rpm file and put it in a hard-to-guess folder.
+On the one hand downloads from Claris are sometimes very slow and you can also run the installer without having to download and unpack it first.
+As a good practice we rename the rpm file and put it in a hard-to-guess folder.

 `yum localinstall https://yourdomain.com/d0nf2tzu9e/fms-linux-installer.rpm -y`

-This installs FileMaker Server interactively but you can also follow the instructions in the server's readme files for the assisted install.
+This installs FileMaker Server interactively but you can aswell follow the instructions in the installer's readme files for an assisted install.

-When complete, you restart the fmshelper and check, if your desired ports (5003, 16000 etc.) are listening:
+When complete, you restart the fmshelper and check, if your desired ports (80, 443, 5003, 16000, 16001) are listening:

 `systemctl restart fmshelper`

 `netstat -tulpn`

 After that you should be good to go.